ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

    {: codeblock}
 1. Edit `terraform/credentials.tfvars` and set the value for `ibmcloud_api_key` to the Platform API key you obtained.

-### Create a new organization
+### Create or reuse a Cloud Foundry organization

-To create the parent organization of the three deployment environments, you need to be the account owner.
+You can choose either to create a new organization or to reuse (import) an existing one.
+To create the parent organization of the three deployment environments, **you need to be the account owner**.

+#### To create a new organization

 1. Change to the `terraform/global` directory
 1. Copy [global.tfvars.tmpl](https://github.com/IBM-Cloud/multiple-environments-as-code/blob/master/terraform/global/global.tfvars.tmpl) to `global.tfvars`